Perspectives on

 Kevin Padian (professor and curator, Dept of Integrative Biology & Museum of Paleontology, U of California at Berkeley): "All Christians should read this book for instruction and perspectives on science that they can trust and think about.
 So should all scientists, Christian or not, who are interested in the practical rapprochement that is possible between science and religion."

-Davis A. Young (professor of geology, Calvin College): "Perspectives on an Evolving Creation will immeasurably benefit young Christian scholars about to embark on careers that will entail a great deal of strenuous thinking on their part about the interrelationships between science and theology;... it is essential reading for those interested in these relationships."
+Davis Young (professor of geology, Calvin College): "Perspectives on an Evolving Creation will immeasurably benefit young Christian scholars about to embark on careers that will entail a great deal of strenuous thinking on their part about the interrelationships between science and theology; ... it is essential reading for those interested in these relationships."

-{reviews by Padian and Young have been edited for this page; here are their full reviews}
+{the reviews by Padian and Young have been condensed for this page; here are their full reviews}

-CHAPTER 1 (by the editor, Keith Miller) is "An Evolving Creation: Oxymoron or Fruitful Insight?" and is available for you to read: chapter introduction (HTML) and whole chapter (PDF)
+CHAPTER 1 (written by the editor, Keith Miller) is "An Evolving Creation: Oxymoron or Fruitful Insight?" and is available for you to read: first 3 paragraphs (HTML) and whole chapter (PDF).

 The common prevailing view of conflict between evolutionary theory and Christian faith is a false caricature.
 In reality, many evangelical Christian scientists and theologians have responded positively to evolutionary ideas since the time of Darwin.
 This volume brings this Christian reflection up to date and takes a relatively comprehensive look at the current science of evolutionary theory from a clearly articulated orthodox Christian perspective.
 It includes scientific evidence as well as informed theological discussion.
 Contributors represent a wide variety of disciplines — biology, genetics, geology, paleontology, astronomy, cosmology, philosophy, theology, and the history of science.